stephenturner/annotables/README.md

 Many bioinformatics tasks require converting gene identifiers from one convention to another, or annotating gene identifiers with gene symbol, description, position, etc. Sure, [biomaRt](https://bioconductor.org/packages/release/bioc/html/biomaRt.html) does this for you, but I got tired of remembering biomaRt syntax and hammering Ensembl's servers every time I needed to do this.

-This package has basic annotation information from [Ensembl release 89](http://may2017.archive.ensembl.org/) for:
+This package has basic annotation information from **Ensembl Genes 89** for:

 -   Human build 38 (`grch38`)
 -   Human build 37 (`grch37`)